epfl-lara/compiler2024-labs-public/lab02_parser/Readme.md

 The parser is written in composing functions, that each parses a part of the grammar.

-For example, let's have a look at the `primarayExpression()` function.
+For example, let's have a look at the `primaryExpression()` function.
 This function `peek` at the next token, and depending on its nature, calls the appropriate function to parse the corresponding producing rule of the grammar.

 <div class='snippet'>